Blog

 Let’s take a closer look at the healing response that HBOT triggers:

 Oxygen is fundamental to cellular metabolism.
-And it plays a crucial role in energy production and cellular repair processes.
+It plays a crucial role in energy production and cellular repair processes.

 With TBI, the heightened oxygen levels generated by HBOT may stimulate cellular recovery.
 This, in turn, triggers a natural healing response.